hernandezharries08/sub_management_mailerlite/README.md

 php artisan serve
 ```

-Access the application in your browser at http://localhost:8000.
+Access the application in your browser at http://127.0.0.1:8000/.

 To run the PHPUnit tests, use the following command:
 ```
 php artisan test
 ```

-That's it!
-You should now have the project set up and running on your local environment.
+##Getting your API Key

+You can get your API key for MailerLite API at https://developers.mailerlite.com